rauhs/klang/README.md

   for displaying with Klang.

 # Customizing
+In general Klang allows for a lot of customization.
+In fact, most of fanzy coloring you see in the above screenshot is added by the standard API.
+It's not baked in.
+The default renderes wouldn't even render the DateTime of a log message in a decent format.

+I encourage people to check out the source of `klang/core.cljs`, right at the end of the file you'll find a comment `functionality through the standard API`.

+## Renderers for logs
+In the above section I talked about the log message layout (`:ns, :time, :type, :msg`) but that was only half the truth.
+The renderer (reagent) also looks for `[:render :type], [:render :ns] ...`.
+Check out the function `render-msg`.

+These renderers will be `comp` and called.
+You may choose to supply your own render instead of the syntax highlighting one.
+You can also change the DateTime layout and coloring.
+Some convenience functions are supplied to make it easy to color types, namespaces etc.

 ## Tabs
 The example code above already defined some code that showed off defining custom